Full Metal Jacket: Plot

-During the Vietnam War, a group of USMC recruits arrive for the eight-week basic training at Parris Island.
-Drill instructor Gunnery Sergeant Hartman uses harsh methods to train them for combat.
-Among the recruits are the wisecracking J. T. Davis, who is nicknamed "Joker" after mocking Hartman, and the overweight and dim-witted Leonard Lawrence, whom Hartman nicknames "Gomer Pyle".
+During the Vietnam War, a group of United States Marine Corps recruits arrive for eight weeks of Recruit Training at Parris Island, where Senior Drill Instructor Gunnery Sergeant Hartman uses harsh methods to train them for combat.
+Among the recruits are the wisecracking J. T. Davis, who is nicknamed "Joker" after mocking Hartman, and the overweight and dimwitted Leonard Lawrence, whom Hartman nicknames "Gomer Pyle".

-During boot camp, Hartman relentlessly targets Pyle and later names Joker squad leader, charging him with helping Pyle improve.
-During hygiene inspection, Hartman notices that Pyle's footlocker is unlocked and finds a jelly doughnut inside.
-As the rest of the platoon "have not given Private Pyle the proper motivation", he collectively punishes them while continuing to exclude Pyle from training activities.
-The next night, the recruits haze Pyle with a blanket party, which Joker reluctantly participates in under pressure.
-Pyle appears to reinvent himself into a model recruit, showing particular expertise in marksmanship.
-While training on the firing range, unbeknownst to Hartman and the other recruits, Pyle secretly takes several 7.62x51mm rounds from discarded magazines, planning to use them at a later time.
-Joker worries Pyle may be suffering a mental breakdown when hearing Pyle talk to his rifle.
-The night before the recruits are to leave Parris Island, Joker, on fire watch duty, discovers Pyle in the barracks latrine (Note: Marines being naval infantry, the latrine in a USMC barracks would properly be referred to in military terminology as a "head".) loading his M14 rifle with live ammunition, executing drill commands, and loudly reciting the Rifleman's Creed.
-Awakened by the commotion, Hartman orders Pyle to put down the rifle, but Pyle aims it at him.
-Provoked by Hartman insulting him again, Pyle fatally shoots him and then kills himself in front of Joker.
+During training, Pyle struggles to meet Hartman's expectations and is eventually paired with Joker.
+Pyle shows signs of improvement, but during an inspection, Hartman discovers a jelly doughnut in Pyle's footlocker.
+Believing the platoon has failed to improve Pyle, Hartman begins a policy of collective punishment in which he will punish everyone except for Pyle for each mistake he makes.
+In retaliation, the recruits haze Pyle with a blanket party, which Joker reluctantly participates in under pressure.
+Afterwards, Pyle appears to reinvent himself into a model recruit, showing particular expertise in marksmanship.
+This impresses Hartman but worries Joker, who believes Pyle may be suffering a mental breakdown after seeing Pyle talk to his rifle.

+The night before the new Marines are to leave Parris Island, Joker, on fire watch, discovers Pyle in the barracks latrine (Note: United Marines being naval infantry, the latrine in a USMC barracks would properly be referred to in military terminology as a "head".) loading his M14 rifle with live ammunition, executing drill commands, and loudly reciting the Rifleman's Creed.
+Awakened by the commotion, Hartman orders Pyle to put down the rifle, but Pyle fatally shoots Hartman and then kills himself in front of Joker.